 Other events include performances of jugglers, dancers, and mimes.
 Music and comedy performances are also on the program.

 Nowadays street performers festivals are held all over Japan but it is said to have originated in Osu.
-The allure of such festivals is the close contact with the performers who perform on eye-level with the spectators.
+The allure of such festivals is the close contact with the performers who perform at eye level with the spectators.

-In 2022, the Street Performers Festival will be held on October 15. and 16. for the first time in 3 years.
+In 2023, the Street Performers Festival will be held on October 14th and 15th.

 Osu Street Performers Festival